axelarnetwork/axelarate-community/documentation/docs/Exercises/exercise-5.md

     You should see the deposited token in your balance, minus transaction fees.

 Congratulations!
-You have transferred assets from the external EVM chain back to Axelar!
+You have transferred AXL from the external EVM chain back to Axelar!